Dualog® Protect – reducing the risk of malware doing harm to your ships

 * By subscribing to the latest news from our blog, you consent to us storing your email address, and sending you monthly emails.
 You can, at any time, retract this consent.

-In 2021, you can no longer rely on basic endpoint security tools, such as firewalls, to protect your ships from increasingly sophisticated cyber threats.
+In 2022 and beyond, you can no longer rely only on basic endpoint security tools, such as firewalls or antivirus software, to protect your ships from increasingly sophisticated cyber threats.
 You need DNS protection.

-As you’re reading this, there’s probably a malware email on its way to an inbox on one of your vessels.
+As you’re reading this, there’s probably a malicious email on its way to an inbox on one of your vessels.

 Do you have a shipboard protection mechanism installed that blocks threats designed to circumvent firewalls or stand-alone antivirus solutions?